How to Exploit Hyperspherical Embeddings for Out-of-Distribution Detection?: Experiments

 \textbf{CIDER improves ID-OOD separability.} Next, we quantitatively measure how the feature embedding quality affects the ID-OOD separability.
 We introduce a \emph{separability score}, which measures on average how close the embedding of a sample from the OOD test set is to the closest ID class prototype, compared to that of an ID sample.
 The traditional notion of ``OOD being far away from ID classes'' is now translated to ``OOD being somewhere between ID clusters on the hypersphere''.
 A higher separability score indicates that the OOD test set is easier to be detected.
-Formally, we define the {separability} measurement as:

-where $\mathcal{D}_{\text{test}}^{\text{ood}}$ is the OOD test dataset and $\*z_\*x$ denotes the normalized embedding of sample $\*x$.
-Table~\ref{tab:measure} shows that our method leads to higher separability and consequently superior OOD detection performance (\emph{c.f.} Table~\ref{tab:main}).
+Formally, we define the {separability} measurement as: where $\mathcal{D}_{\text{test}}^{\text{ood}}$ is the OOD test dataset and $\*z_{\*x}$ denotes the normalized embedding of sample $\*x$.
+Table~\ref{tab:measure} shows that CIDER leads to higher separability and consequently superior OOD detection performance (\emph{c.f.} Table~\ref{tab:main}).
 Averaging across 5 OOD test datasets, our method displays a relative $\textbf{42.36}\%$ improvement of ID-OOD separability compared to \texttt{SupCon}.
-This further verifies the effectiveness of the compactness and dispersion losses for improving OOD detection.
+This further verifies the effectiveness of \texttt{CIDER} for improving OOD detection.

-\textbf{CIDER benefits hard OOD detection.} OOD samples that are semantically similar to ID samples are particularly challenging for OOD detection algorithms~\cite{winkens2020contrastive}.
-As a concrete example, in Figure~\ref{fig:teaser}, the \texttt{fox} can be viewed as a hard OOD \emph{w.r.t} \texttt{cat} and \texttt{dog} classes (ID).
-Larger dispersion (in degrees) between the two ID classes improves the ID-OOD separability from \texttt{fox}.
-In the literature, CIFAR-10 (ID) v.s.
-CIFAR-100 (OOD) and vice versa are often used as hard OOD detection tasks.
-As shown in Table~\ref{tab:measure} and Figure~\ref{fig:emb_ce}, when CIFAR-10 is used as ID, the embedding of CIFAR-100 is barely separable from CIFAR-10 under the cross-entropy loss (\emph{c.f.} the ID-OOD separability is only 7.1 degrees).
-In contrast, \texttt{CIDER} displays a large ID-OOD separability of 31.4 degrees, as shown in Figure~\ref{fig:emb_cider}.

-To measure the detection performance, we contrast different training loss functions while keeping the test-time OOD detection score to be the maximum Mahalanobis distance for all.
-As shown in Table~\ref{tab:hard}, \texttt{CIDER} improves the \texttt{CE} baseline by $\textbf{17.99\%}$ in AUROC on CIFAR-10 (ID) v.s.
-CIFAR-100 (OOD).
-For the more challenging case where CIFAR-100 is used as ID, \texttt{CIDER} improves AUROC by $\textbf{14.18\%}$ over the \texttt{CE} baseline.
-This further highlights the importance of inter-class dispersion via \texttt{CIDER} for hard OOD detection.